 Finca Tatin - Laid Back River Lodge

 We stayed in Finca Tatin and loved our stay a lot.
-The finca has river access and it’s located in the jungle as well.
+The finca has river access and it’s located in the ungle as well.

 There’s an on-site restaurant with a set daily menu.
 Like most river lodges, this place runs on a generator which gets turned off at night.
 During the night, there’s solar power for lighting.